 Establishing proper boundaries is the foundation upon which a healthy professional team is built.
 When we claim our personal power through proper boundaries, we become more effective professionals and colleagues.

 3.1.
 What are boundaries?

 Boundaries can be defined as invisible structures imposed by legal, moral and professional standards.
-A helpful image for social workers is that of a permeable membrane, one that allows certain events and emotions, to pass through but not others.
-Social workers have to be able to practice empathy and show caring and compassion for the plight of those seeking help and also for the struggles of colleagues.
-Someone who remains untouched and unmoved by these things will be an ineffective social worker.
+A helpful image is that of a permeable membrane, one that allows certain events and emotions, to pass through but not others.
+One has to be able to practice empathy and show caring and compassion for the plight of those seeking help and also for the struggles of colleagues.
+Someone who remains untouched and unmoved by these things will be an ineffective professional.
 On the other hand, you also have to be able to protect yourselves, to prevent the pain and anguish of those with whom you come into contact from affecting you to the point where you too become anxious, depressed or overwhelmed.
-When this occurs, your good judgment flies out the window, your needs become the focal point, you cease to be an effective professional and may be a candidate for burn-out.
+When this occurs, your good judgment flies out the window, your needs become the focal point, you cease to be effective and may be a candidate for burn-out.

 A personal example considering cultural differences: